 Book publication by Red Hen Press

 Note: Entry Fee is $10.
-Name on cover sheet only, 150+ pages of prose by a queer writer.
+Name on cover sheet only; 25,000-word minimum (approximately 150 pages, double-spaced, Times New Roman 12pt font); prose (fiction or nonfiction) by a queer writer only.

 The award is open to all writers with the following exceptions: